sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/01_preprocessing.md

 * scale values to decibels (if needed)
 * smooth out the image (using a focal mean function).

+**Note**: Parts of the following script will produce an error if your year of interest defined at the top of your script is before 2015, because Sentinel-1 data is not available until then.

 ```javascript
 // SAR
 // ------------------------------------------------------------------------------------------